What are Compensation Benchmarking Best Practices?

 Maybe you’ve heard of compensation benchmarking, but you really don’t understand what it is or why it’s important to an organization.
 I promise you are not alone!
-I often talk with executives before starting a compensation project who think they need it, but aren’t entirely clear on the initiative and how it can make an impact on attracting and retaining top talent.
+I often talk with executives before starting a compensation project who think they need help with reviewing their salaries but aren’t entirely clear on the process.
 I hope this post will help you get a big picture overview of what it is, why organizations need it, and the implementation involved.

 What is compensation benchmarking?